 – – –

-As you can see, there are ways to build self-discipline.
-They will still require some effort (and honestly – is there anything that doesn’t?..), but knowing these techniques can guide you through your journey to a more disciplined YOU.
+There is a number of different examples of how to build self-discipline… Yet it doesn’t have to be complicated.
+Most of the discipline-building habits will still require some effort (and honestly – is there anything that doesn’t?..), but knowing these techniques can guide you through your journey to a more disciplined YOU.

 And if you’ve been thinking about becoming more disciplined… It means you are ready.
 So go on!
 Try it, master it and rock your goals one after another – you’ve got everything you need inside you.